Loyola Teacher Writes Curriculum for Award-Winning Book

 “It’s a really cool opportunity to be able to share my work beyond my classroom,” says Ms. Tapanes.
 “I love that my students get to benefit from it, but I also love that those conversations are happening in classrooms around the country.”

-Ms. Tapanes read the book and created the lesson plan independently this past summer.
+Ms. Tapanes read the book and created the unit plan independently this past summer.
 She intentionally did not work directly with the author, though Ms. Soontornvat was thrilled with the lesson plan after it was released.

 “With young adult literature, we need more diverse perspectives and authors,” says Ms. Tapanes.
 “It’s powerful to be able to read about diverse experiences and honor the author in that way.
 To lift up her work in a way that makes it more accessible to students across the country.”